Woflje/starbase_ys_pos_nav/README.md

 # Starbase Alpha: YSPos & Autonav

-Welcome to the code repository of the [Starbase](https://store.steampowered.com/app/454120/Starbase/) Alpha: YSPos & Autonav.
+Welcome to the code branch of the [Starbase](https://store.steampowered.com/app/454120/Starbase/) Alpha: YSPos & Autonav.

-=Link to manual=
+=In-Game manual to be made=

 Made with love by Senkii & ThelegendofWolf